cropgeeks/hpc-help/slurm-overview.rst

   #SBATCH --mail-type=END,FAIL

 .. warning::
-  While you can be notified separately for *each* task of an array job by using ``--mail-type=END,FAIL,ARRAY_TASKS`` you should be very careful of doing this large array sizes or you'll swamp yourself with hundreds or thousands of emails!
+  While you can be notified separately for *each* task of an array job by using ``--mail-type=END,FAIL,ARRAY_TASKS`` you should be very careful of doing this with large array sizes or you'll swamp yourself with hundreds or thousands of emails!

 Job testing